williamouyang/okta.github.io/_source/_posts/2017-06-13-add-authentication-angular-pwa.md

 1. Navigate to your Admin console
 2. On the top menu click on **Security** > **API**
 3. Click the *Tokens* tab and then click **Create Token**
-5. On the popup, give your new token a name, for example: "Bootiful Token", and click **Create Token**
+5. On the popup, give your new token a name like "Bootiful Token", and click **Create Token**

 **Important:** You will need to remember this token value, so copy/paste it somewhere safe.

-For more information take a look at the official [Create an API token](http://developer.okta.com/docs/api/getting_started/getting_a_token.html) guide.
+For more information take a look at the official [Create an API token](/docs/api/getting_started/getting_a_token.html) guide.

 ### Run the Spring Boot App